HenryHXYao/CarND-P2/P2_writeup.md

 **The line() class and averaging**

 In the Line() class, I define the following variables to be recorded:
 * self.detected: whether the detection on the previous frame passed the sanity check.
-This variable was used to choose the lane pixel finding algorithm (as said before, if self.detected = True, the search around a polynomial curve method is used; otherwise the sliding window search method is used)
+This variable was used to choose the lane pixel finding algorithm (as said before, if self.detected = True, the search around a polynomial curve method is used; otherwise, the sliding window search method is used)
 * self.current_leftfit and self.current_rightfit: Lists recording the fit history.
 Each time a frame passed the sanity check, the fit coefficients, left_fit and right_fit are appended at the end of current_leftfit and current_rightfit, respectively.
 * self.best_leftfit and self.best_rightfit: the averaged left_fit and right_fit.
 The last 8 records in self.current_leftfit and self.current_rightfit are averaged to get the best fit.
-Then the best fit is plotted on the
+Then the best fit is plotted on the output image.
-* self.radius_of_curvature and self.line_base_pos: Lists recording the history of the radius of curvature and the position
+* self.radius_of_curvature and self.line_base_pos: Lists recording the history of the radius of curvature and the position.
+Same averaging technique as the left and right fit is used to get more smooth  estimation of the radius and position.

 Here's a [link to my video result](./output_videos/project_video.mp4)